Discovering History Through Research

-"Alvin York: The New Biography of the Hero of the Argonne" written by COL. Douglas Mastriano was release last spring.
+"Alvin York: The New Biography of the Hero of the Argonne" written by COL. Douglas Mastriano was released in spring 2014.

 This is the first full-length biography of Alvin York in decades.
 In Alvin York, Mastriano meticulously examines York's youth in the hills of east Tennessee, his service in the Great War, and his return to a quiet civilian life dedicated to charity.
 By reviewing artifacts recovered from the battlefield, using military terrain analysis, forensic study, and research in both German and American archives, Mastriano takes his over 20 years of York study and reconstructs the events of October 8 and corroborates the recorded accounts.

 Reviews are in: